Joni1234321/yapcg/Documentation/features.md

 - Fast rendering using indirect rendering
 - UI systems using Unity Toolkit
 - Calculated with Unity DOTS ECS
+- Benchmark tests, that will measure performance of methods and application.

 # Architecture
 This section describes the Projects in this system and how they interact with each other